 - Answer the Public: Reveals questions people ask about your industry

-When examining keywords, pay special attention to local modifiers.
-If you’re a brick-and-mortar business, categories that include location-specific terms (“bakery in Chicago” rather than just “bakery”) might be particularly valuable for local SEO purposes.
+When you examine keywords, pay attention to local modifiers.
+If you’re a brick-and-mortar business, categories that include location-specific terms (“bakery in Chicago” rather than just “bakery”) can be especially valuable for local SEO.

 Did you know?
-According to Podium’s research on business successful approaches, businesses that align their category selections with actual customer search behavior see up to 25% higher conversion rates from directory listings.
+According to Podium’s research on business successful approaches, businesses that match their category selections to actual customer search behavior see up to 25% higher conversion rates from directory listings.

-It’s also important to understand how keywords map to available categories on different platforms.
-For example, Google Business Profile offers a limited set of categories, while Business Directory provides more specialized categories for certain industries.
-Your keyword research should help you identify which platform-specific categories best match your target keywords.
+It also helps to understand how keywords map to the categories available on different platforms.
+Google Business Profile offers a limited set of categories, while Business Directory provides more specialized categories for certain industries.
+Your keyword research should help you spot which platform-specific categories best match your target keywords.

-Create a matrix that maps your target keywords to available categories across different platforms.
-This visual representation helps identify gaps or misalignments in your category strategy.
+Build a matrix that maps your target keywords to available categories across platforms.
+This makes it easier to see gaps or mismatches in your category strategy.
 For example:

-This matrix approach reveals opportunities to cover more search intent through deliberate category selection.
-In some cases, you might need to prioritize certain categories over others if platforms limit how many you can select.
+This matrix reveals chances to cover more search intent through deliberate category selection.
+In some cases you might need to prioritize certain categories over others if a platform limits how many you can select.

-Most business listing platforms allow you to select multiple categories, but they typically distinguish between primary and secondary classifications.
-This distinction is vital—your primary category carries more weight for search algorithms and often determines how your business appears in category-specific searches.
+Most business listing platforms let you select multiple categories, but they usually separate primary from secondary classifications.
+This matters, because your primary category carries more weight for search algorithms and often determines how your business appears in category-specific searches.

-Your primary category should represent your core business function—what you primarily want to be known for and what generates most of your revenue.
+Your primary category should represent your core business function: what you most want to be known for and what generates most of your revenue.
 Secondary categories should capture additional services or specialties that might attract specific customer segments.

 What if you genuinely operate in multiple business areas with equal importance?
-In such cases, consider which area has the most competitive advantage or profit margin, and make that your primary category.
-You can always highlight your multi-faceted nature in your business description.
+In that case, consider which area has the strongest competitive advantage or profit margin, and make that your primary category.
+You can always add the rest to your highlight your multi-faceted nature in your business description.

-Let’s examine how to approach primary vs. secondary classifications across different scenarios:
+Here is how to approach primary versus secondary classifications in different scenarios:

-If you offer multiple distinct services, your primary category should reflect your core competency or the service that drives most of your business.
-For example, a spa that also sells skincare products would likely choose “Day Spa” as the primary category and “Beauty Supply Store” as a secondary category.
+If you offer several distinct services, your primary category should reflect your core competency or the service that drives most of your business.
+A spa that also sells skincare products, for example, would likely choose “Day Spa” as the primary category and “Beauty Supply Store” as a secondary category.

 - Revenue distribution across services